Catalog: DESE

 TIME: 9:00am-3:00pm

-COST: $250 (scholarships may be available) - morning refreshments and lunch included
+COST: Free (automatic scholarship) - morning refreshments and lunch included

 Take your lesson design to the next level!
 Learn how to design tasks that promote engagement and critical thinking in your students while also designing your own individual learning as a teacher.